 Columbia to Participate in NIH Environment and Child Health Initiative

 NEW YORK, NY (Sept.
-27, 2016)—Researchers from across Columbia University Medical Center (CUMC) will participate in a seven-year federal initiative to study the effect of a wide range of environmental factors on the health of children and adolescents.
+27, 2016)—Researchers from across Columbia University Irving Medical Center (CUIMC) will participate in a seven-year federal initiative to study the effect of a wide range of environmental factors on the health of children and adolescents.
 The National Institutes of Health (NIH) launched the initiative, known as Environmental Influences on Child Health Outcomes (ECHO), last week with $157 million in grants.

 ECHO seeks to enroll more than 50,000 children from existing and new pediatric studies, including children from diverse racial, geographic, and socio-economic backgrounds.